 Similarly, journaling also gives students the chance to take a closer look at their own lives and see all the positivity that exists there.
 It’s easy for anyone who’s struggling to get caught up in dwelling on life’s negatives—but journaling gives kids the chance to stop and think about all the good things that are going on in their lives, too.

-To truly maximize the impact journaling can have on your students, use these all-new confidence and self-esteem writing prompts that are designed especially to help kids feel better about themselves.
 As they reflect on their talents, hard work, and top achievements, your students will begin to see all the wonderful things they’ve done—and hopefully, they will also become more confident in how amazing they truly are.

 40 Confidence Journal Prompts